gramineproject/gramine/Documentation/devel/features.md

   - resetting writable file-backed mappings is not implemented;
   - zeroing non-writable mappings is not implemented;
   - all other cases are implemented.
-- `MAP_NORESERVE` is partially supported:
-  - on Linux backend, not reserving swap space for file-backed mappings is not implemented;
-  - on SGX backend, the semantics of this flag is not implemented; it is used as a lazy-allocation heuristic/hint for anonymous mappings on systems supporting EDMM.
 - `MADV_NORMAL`, `MADV_RANDOM`, `MADV_SEQUENTIAL`, `MADV_WILLNEED`, `MADV_FREE`,
   `MADV_SOFT_OFFLINE`, `MADV_MERGEABLE`, `MADV_UNMERGEABLE`, `MADV_HUGEPAGE`, `MADV_NOHUGEPAGE` are
   ignored (allowed but have no effect).